godpeny/pages/main/src/blog-post.24.md

 ## Decision Tree
 ### Cross-Entropy
 ## Ensmeble
+Ensemble means ‘a collection of things’ and in Machine Learning terminology, Ensemble learning refers to the approach of combining multiple ML models to produce a more accurate and robust prediction compared to any individual model.
+The idea is to train a diverse set of weak models on the same modelling task, such that the outputs of each weak learner have poor predictive ability (i.e., high bias), and among all weak learners, the outcome and error values exhibit high variance.
+The set of weak models — which would not produce satisfactory predictive results individually — are combined or averaged to produce a single, high performing, accurate, and low-variance model to fit the task as required.
+The Ensemble learning typically refers to bagging (bootstrap aggregating), boosting or stacking/blending techniques to induce high variance among the base models.
+We will look over only bagging and boosting.

 ### Basic Probability Theory in Ensemble
 Since $\text{Var}(X_i) = \sigma^2$ and $\text{Var}(aX) = a^2 \text{Var}(X)$, variance of mean of $X$($\bar{X})$ is,
 $$